 Writing for the Huffington Post, author and business leader Peter Friedman brought up how businesses can create engaging relations with their customer bases through storytelling elements.
-Storytelling is one of the most ancient of human activities, and we all engage in story in our everyday lives, from viewing a TV show or movie, to recounting just what happened to us at work today.
+Storytelling is one of the most ancient of human activities, and we all engage in stories in our everyday lives, from viewing a TV show or movie to recounting just what happened to us at work today.
 As a universal tool for creating community, finding ways to harness this for your business establishes a direct connection between providers and consumers.
-Here are a few of our favorite of his ideas:

 Fan-supported Creation Contest